isomerpages/mas-moneysense/_cryptocurrency/Risks of Cryptocurrencies, Initial Coin Offerings and other Digital Tokens.md

 </li>
 <li>
 <p><strong>It is possible to lose every cent.</strong>&nbsp;The value of
-digital tokens is usually highly speculative and not transparent.
+Digital Tokens is usually highly speculative and not transparent.
 The traded price can fluctuate greatly in a short time and can become zero overnight.</p>
 </li>
 <li>
 <p><strong>Investments promising high returns.</strong>&nbsp;Be wary.
 Investments
 with higher promised returns come with higher risks and could potentially be fraudulent.
-Schemes that offer high referral commissions would increase operating costs, which could lower the chances of achieving the promised returns.</p>
+Schemes that offer high referral commissions would increase operating costs which could lower the chances of achieving the promised returns.</p>
 </li>
 <li>